rust-lang/rust/active/0000-if-let.md

 fixing rightward drift, but it ends up testing the value twice (which should be optimized away, but semantically speaking still happens), with the second test being a method that potentially introduces failure.
 From context, the failure won't happen, but it still imposes a semantic burden on the reader.
-Finally, it requies having a pre-existing let-binding for the optional value; if the value is a temporary, then a new let-binding in the parent scope is required in order to be able to test and unwrap in two separate expressions.
+Finally, it requires having a pre-existing let-binding for the optional value; if the value is a temporary, then a new let-binding in the parent scope is required in order to be able to test and unwrap in two separate expressions.